shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # VESC

 So far my experience with VESC has been great - hats off to the developers for a really great slick system that enables you to tweak your ESC into whatever you want.
-The whole VESC project is a monumental body of work - and it costs nothing (apart from the phone apps) - it's well written and documented plus all the source code is available.
+The whole VESC project is a monumental body of work, it handles many types of motors and setups - and it costs nothing (apart from the phone apps) - it's well written and documented plus all the source code is available.
+Couldn't have asked for anything better or more - Impressive stuff.

 # LISP